This article was last updated on Feb. 18, 2020.

 Keep your body and mind in tip-top shape with these preventive reminders.

 Get stories to inspire you, tips for healthy living and understanding health insurance, plus exclusive videos you can't find anywhere else.
 It's all in the monthly Blue newsletter!

 You're signed up for the Blue newsletter.
 You now have one more thing to help you with your goal of living healthy.

 There was an error completing your request.
 Please try again later.

-- Ask if any tests (like blood work or a cervical cancer screening/pap smear) or immunizations are needed.
+Tests you can expect: Ask if any tests (like blood work or a cervical cancer screening/pap smear) or immunizations are needed.
 Just keep in mind that if those tests result in a diagnosis other than preventive care, the appointment could turn into a medical visit where cost-share may apply.